MikeTaylor/metadb/doc/thoughts-on-metadb-pr-66.md

 * In section 3.8.2 (Creating a connector), "... by setting `wal_level = logical` in `postgresql.conf`."
 This is in the source (FOLIO) Postgres database, not Metadb's database.

+* Section 4 should start with an introduction based on "More detail on how multiple ReShare tenants are handled" above.

 * Sections 3.8.3 (Monitoring replication) and 3.8.6 (Deleting a connection) are completely opaque to me.
 When I understand them, I will expand them.

 * In section 4.1.1, "Metadb transforms MARC records from the tables `marc_records_lb` and `records_lb` in schema `folio_source_record` to a tabular form which is stored in a new table, `folio_source_record.marc__t`."
 This set of schema and table names is hardwired and generally tailored for FOLIO and its reporting community.
 They share queries and wouldn't want variance in the table names.